OWASP/SecureCodingDojo/README.md

 - There are several caveats with local authentication such as missing account lockout, password expiration etc.

 # DB Setup Instructions

-If you don't configure a DB the training portal will just use a local SQLite DB You can also MySQL and create a DB and credentials for that DB.
+If you don't configure a DB the training portal will just use a local SQLite DB

+You can also install MySQL and create a DB and credentials for that DB.
 Note your user name and password you will need them for later.

 # Encryption Key Seeds and Environment Variables
 You will have to setup encryption keys as OS environment variables.
 On *nix/mac modify .bash_profile as follows